thycotic/ss-docs/events-and-alerts/event-pipelines/index.md

 Event Pipelines run in order they appear in the EP policy.
 Since EPs can be in multiple EP policies, the order is unique to each policy.
 To change the EP order in the EP policy:

 1. Go to the **Event Pipeline Policies** page.
 1. Click the name on the card for the EP policy you want to edit.
-The policy’s page appears on the Details tab.
+The policy's page appears on the Details tab.
 1. Hover the mouse pointer over the EP you want to reorder.
 An anchor appears on the left of the card.
 1. Drag that anchor to the desired position.

-> **Note:** If an error occurs in a policy’s EP, then the following EP  still runs.
+> **Note:** If an error occurs in a policy's EP, then the following EP  still runs.

 #### Removing Event Pipelines from Event Pipeline Policies

 To remove an EP from an EP:

 1. Go to the **Event Pipeline Policies** page.
 1. Click the name on the card for the EP policy you want to edit.
-The policy’s page appears on the Details tab.
+The policy's page appears on the Details tab.
 1. Click on an EP in the details of an EP policy.
 A panel appears on the right of the page.
 1. Click the **Remove Pipeline** button.